- Store Manager

 To prevent them from viewing sensitive content, set your social media presence to private, except LinkedIn, where you should have a professional profile created already.

 5. Salary Bands in Retail

 Salaries are between $13/hour to $20/hour or between $23k to $36k per year.
-Be realistic regarding your salary expectations and prepared to forgo on an immediate salary increase at a new company for the sake of long term career growth at your current place of work.
+Be realistic regarding your salary expectations and prepared to forgo an immediate salary increase at a new company for long-term career growth at your current place of work.

 6. Retail Skills that should appear on your Resume